maksimusGREEN/kaggle_projects/README.md

 # kaggle_projects
-There I will store my kaggle decision
+There I will store my kaggle's decisions